Anujaith/parallel_maxflow_algorithm_cuda/README.md

 Algorithm used- I'm using Ford-fulkerson algorithm to find out the Max flow of the network.

-Code structure- src contains parallel implementation.
+Code structure- In src contains parallel implementation code.

-dataset - contains graphs of varying size to find maxflow of.
+testcases- there are two sample testcases to find maxflow of the network.

-code execution -compile maxflow.cu file in Google colab.
+code execution -compile maxflow.cu file in Google colab or nvcc src/filename.cu.